jdodson/zemus/README.md

 * kickstarter
 * soundcloud

-For embeddable elements that require flash, we have implemented a "dirty mode" that will allow these objects for browsers that can display them, and show a message about the lack of compatibility on browsers that don't support flash, such as mobile devices.
-For flash embeds, there are two hidden div classes, .zemusflashembed and .zemusnoflash, and some lightweight javascript will detect flash capability and display the proper one.
+For embeddable elements that require flash, we have implemented a "dirty mode" that will allow these objects to be displayed in browsers that support it.

-In dirty mode, embedding the following URLs is also supported:
+Zemus translates the following URLs to embeddable Flash HTML in dirty mode:

 * twitch